BucurEva87/awesome-books/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone https://github.com/Loltolo-Lesapiti/capstone.git.

 - Go to the repository folder using command prompt cd javascript-capstone.

 - Install the dev dependencies for linters run npm install.

-## Acknowledgments

-- I would like to give Credit to [Cindy Shin](https://www.behance.net/adagio07) the [author of the original design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015), as required by the [Creative Commons License](https://creativecommons.org/licenses/).
-- Huge appreciation to microverse team for creating such a great curriculmn.
-- To my coding partners and various team members for contributing to my understaing of the content.
-- And finally thanks to my family for the ample time and financial support.

-## 📝 License

-This project is [MIT](./MIT.md) licensed.